MasteryCoding/quant-ux-frontend/README.md

     volumes:
       - ./quant-ux-data:/app-data
     environment:
-      - QUX_HTTP_HOST=http://quant-ux-frontend:8082 # this is the URL included in the mails, e.g. password resets
       - QUX_HTTP_PORT=8080 # This is the port the backend will use
       - QUX_MONGO_DB_NAME=quantux # the database / collection name in mongodb
       - QUX_MONGO_TABLE_PREFIX=quantux # table / document prefix in mongodb